gdinwiddie/EquineHoroscope/README.md

 In order to test something more robust than the existence of a horoscope, I'll create a fake HoroscopeProvider for testing.
 That necessitates modifying CrystalBall to depend on a horoscope provider, and provide a means of supplying one.
 I decided to use constructor injection, modifying the no-argument constructor to supply one that contains the original temporary functionality.

+### A Real Horoscope Provider

+Now that I'm using a fake HoroscopeProvider in my unit test of CrystalBall, I want to create a real HoroscopeProvider for production.
+Since this is dependent on my third-party library, Mumbler, I'll consider it an integration test.
+It just so happens that this integration test runs quickly, all in the same JVM.
+It could be, though, that someday this library will be deployed as a separate service.
+I don't want my code to care, other than the internals of my HoroscopeProvider, MumblerAdapter.

+I'll test-drive that adapter.
+Notice that "uut" is short for "unit under test."
+That's a convention I've used for decades.

+1. Make sure I can retrieve a horoscope via the MumblerAdapter.